xiangyuT/raylight/README.md

 - The tested model is the WanModel variant.
 The next model to be supported will be determined by usage popularity (Flux, Qwen, Hunyuan).
 - Non-DiT models are not supported.
 - Example WF just open from your comfyui menu and browse templates
-- FSDP CPU Offload for ultra low VRAM, there will be a performance hit of course

 ## GPU Architectures